avalosy8/qtune/README.md

-# qtune: Automatic Guitar Tuner
+# QTune: Automatic Guitar Tuner
 This is a repository for an automatic guitar tuner project.
 This project utilizes the Adafruit Feather RP2040 with CircuitPython.